TegSingh/Automated-Grading-Framework/README.md

 1. User login and privacy: Uses ID and password assigned during signup
 2. Get student submissions as files for manual review
-3. Get assignments graded automatically (both short answer and MCQs) through simple language processing
+3. Get assignments graded automatically
 4. Server keeps track of the instructor and students
 5. Students can check pending assignments for a course
 6. Students can answer questions through the software using interactive terminal messages